-- ▶ Candidate 1 is not consistent with the intra-instruction semantics: it has read events in Thread 0, but the intra-instruction semantics requires store instructions generate write events not read events.
-Therefore, this candidate is not well-formed. - ▷ Candidate 2 has events consistent with the intra-instruction semantics, but the relations are not consistent with the well-formedness conditions (specifically, rf does not satisfy the 'value read matches value written' constraint), and so this candidate is also not well-formed.

-- ▷ Candidates 3, 4 and 5, are well-formed, and consistent with the axioms of the model (given below). - ▷ Candidate 6 is well-formed, but not consistent with the axioms given below.
+- Candidate 1 is not consistent with the intra-instruction semantics: it has read events in Thread 0, but the intra-instruction semantics requires store instructions generate write events not read events. - ▷ Candidate 2 has events consistent with the intra-instruction semantics, but the relations are not consistent with the well-formedness conditions (specifically, rf does not satisfy the 'read and write must be same location' constraint), and so this candidate is not well-formed. - ▷ Candidates 3, 4 and 5, are well-formed, and consistent with the ISA, and consistent with the axioms of the model (given in §2.4.2). - ▷ Candidate 6 is well-formed, and consistent with the ISA, but not consistent with the axioms.